NAMIC Research (Our History)

 Underwritten by Walter Kaitz Foundation

-Contact: Jim Jones, Vice President of Education Programs and Diversity Solutions,
+Contact: Jim Jones, Senior Vice President, Education Programs and Diversity Solutions,